 Most Bitcoin users are located in Europe and North America; however, there is also a large market for this currency in South Asia (including Pakistan, India and Bangladesh).

 Although Bitcoin is the most popular cryptocurrency, over 1,000 other types are available.
-Some of these include Ethereum, Litecoin and Ripple.
-These can be traded at Dubai’s blockchain platforms.
+Some of these include Ethereum, Litecoin, and Ripple.
+These can be traded on Dubai’s blockchain platforms.
+To learn more about the blockchain technology used in Dubai, visit this website: https://alhyipmonitors.com/

 The first company to set up a platform in the UAE was BitOasis, which opened its doors in 2015.
 It works with local banks to enable people to buy and sell cryptocurrencies using AED (the dirham).